For a long time, honey bees have been undervalued, numerous individuals just considered honey bees to be irritating

 A beehive can be a home to thousands of bees, which always include three castes of bees: the queen, workers, and drones.
 The lifespan of a bee depends on its caste and the time of year in which it was born.
 The queen bee has the longest lifespan, while summer worker bees have the shortest lifespan.

 The queen bee has the longest lifespan, she can live 2-3 years.
-Her only obligation is laying eggs.
+She is responsible for laying eggs.
 On average the queen can lay up to 2,000 eggs per day which means that young bees are constantly arriving.
 This means that a bee colony is continuously growing.
 If some bee dies, another bee is ready to take her place.
 If the queen doesn’t lay enough eggs or something happens to her, worker bees will raise another queen to replace her.
 Since bees are replaced continuously, the colony technically cannot die.
-Wouldn’t you say that this is one of the most amazing honey bee facts?

-Male honey bees, also known as drones, lead a life very different from the life of a worker bee.
-They are larger, don’t have a stinger, cannot collect pollen, and are physically unable to do work around the hive.
-Pretty much their only two jobs in the beehive are eating and mating.
+Male honey bees, which are also called drones, lead a life very differently as compared to that of a worker bee.
+They are huge in size.
+They don’t possess a stinger.
+They cannot store pollen.
+They are physically not capable to do work around the hive.
+Their two jobs in the beehive include- eating and mating.

 Since queens are produced only when the weather is nice enough, in cold weather drones are unable to perform their primary function – mating.
 In winter drones only use up the resources while not providing anything to the beehive, so they are kicked out.
 Also, honey bees stop rearing drones until the days get warmer and flowers start to bloom.
 As a part of the preparation for the winter, it is not uncommon to see dead drones in the grass or drones being dragged out of beehive by worker bees.